The Lifeline Your Business Needs: Exploring Accounts Receivable Financing

 What are the typical terms of financing accounts receivable?

 Terms vary depending on the financing company and the specific agreement.
-Still, they typically include the advance rate (percentage of the invoice value advanced), discount rate (fee charged by the financing company), and repayment terms.
+Still, they typically include the advance rate (the percentage of the invoice value advanced), the discount rate (the fee charged by the financing company), and the repayment terms.